-- Writes will dominate the traffic between main memory and disks - Unix FFS is designed under the assumption that only 10% of the traffic are writes - Who is wrong?
-UFS is published in 1984 - As system memory grows, frequently read data can be cached efficiently - Every modern OS aggressively caches use "free" in Linux to check - Gaps between sequential access and random access - Conventional file systems are not RAID aware
+- Small, random writes will dominate the traffic between main memory and disks - Unix FFS is designed under the assumption that large files are more important UFS is published in 1984 - Who is wrong?
+2. Design for file systems of the 1990's - As system memory grows, frequently read data can be cached efficiently - Every modern OS aggressively caches use "free" in Linux to check - Target environments are different - Gaps between sequential access and random access - Conventional file systems are not RAID aware